solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 ```

 **Note for Mac users** that I had updated XCode, but did not agree to the new license, so I was getting weird errors because of that.

 **Note for Windows users:** You will need
 a the Microsoft Visual C++ compiler that is at least version 14.0; that can be downloaded [here]( https://visualstudio.microsoft.com/visual-cpp-build-tools/
 ).
 When going thru the installer, select "Desktop Development with C++".
 Alternatively, if you downloaded Python for the WSL and want HyDe on the WSL, you can follow the download instructions using any C++ compiler.

-You can confirm installation by running `make test`
+You can confirm installation by running `make test`.

 ## 8. R

 Those that don't have them should install R and RStudio, see [here](https://posit.co/download/rstudio-desktop/).